webdevjscoder/game_reviews/README.md

 # GameReviews

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/game_reviews`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the Game Reviews gem!
+With this gem you will be able to get information about your favorite game's review (as if the gem title wasn't self explanatory already) at the 'press' of a button, well you will have to do some simply typing, but nonetheless very simple.
+It is designed for you the 'user' to interact with the CLI to pull up information about the game of your choice.
+You will be able to see a very brief description, who reviewed the game, and a link to the actual site to view more information.
+I hope you enjoy it as much I did to create it, have fun!

 ## Installation